 - Remove the dough, place in an airtight container, and refrigerate until ready to use.
 (It is nice, but not necessary, to let the dough rest for 10-15 minutes to allow the gluten to develop.
 It makes it easier to handle.)

-- Meanwhile, heat a tawa, heavy-bottomed (preferably cast iron) flat griddle over medium heat.
+- Meanwhile, heat a tawa, heavy-bottomed (preferably cast iron) or flat griddle over medium heat.

 - While the tawa is heating, roll the paratha out to 5-6 inches in diameter and spread about 2 teaspoon of butter onto the flattened dough.
 If your butter is cold, dotting pieces of it onto the dough is fine too.

 - Fold in half from the top to the bottom.
 Then spread 1 teaspoon of butter onto the folded dough.
-Starting from the top, roll down swiss- roll style until a long log is formed.
+Starting from the top, roll down swiss-roll style until a long log is formed.
 Roll this log, especially from the middle, to make it thinner and as even as possible until it’s about 18 inches long.
 Then roll tightly into itself from one edge to another.
-It will form the way a cinnamon roll looks from top.
+It will look like a cinnamon roll from top.
 Toward the end, secure the loose end of the dough gently toward the center.
-Dust both sides in the atta again and roll this out once more until it is around 8-9 inches in diameter.
-Dust as need while rolling and do not apply to much pressure while rolling
+Dust both sides with the atta again and roll this out once more until it is around 8-9 inches in diameter.
+Dust as needed while rolling and do not apply too much pressure.